postgrespro/pg_probackup/Documentation.md

     -E external_directory_path
     --external-dirs=external_directory_path

 Includes the specified directory into the backup.
 This option is useful to back up configuration files located outside of the data directory.
-If you would like to back up several external directories, separate their paths by a colon.
+If you would like to back up several external directories, separate their paths by a colon on Unix and a semicolon on Windows.

     --archive-timeout=wait_time
-Sets the timeout for WAL segment archiving, in seconds.
-By default, pg_probackup waits 300 seconds.
+Sets in seconds the timeout for WAL segment archiving and streaming.
+By default pg_probackup waits 300 seconds.

-    --delete-expired
-After a backup copy is successfully created, deletes backups that are expired according to the current retention policy.
-You can also clean up the expired backups by running the delete command with the expired option.
-If used together with merge-expired, this option takes effect after the merge is performed.
-For details, see the section called “Configuring Backup Retention Policy”.

-    --merge-expired
-After a backup copy is successfully created, merges the oldest incremental backup that satisfies the requirements of retention policy with its parent backups that have already expired.

-    --delete-wal
-After a backup copy is successfully created, removes redundant WAL files in accordance with the current retention policy.
-You can also clean up the expired WAL files by running the delete command with the wal option.
-For details, see the section called “Configuring Backup Retention Policy”.

-**Restore Options**

-    --recovery-target-action=pause|promote|shutdown
-    Default: pause
-Specifies the action the server should take when the recovery target is reached, similar to the recovery_target_action option in the recovery.conf configuration file.
+    --skip-block-validation
+Disables block-level checksum verification to speed up backup.

+    --no-validate
+Skips automatic validation after successfull backup.
+You can use this option if you validate backups regularly and would like to save time when running backup operations.

+###### Restore Options
+The following options can be used together with the `restore` command.
+Additionally [Recovery Target Options](#recovery-target-options), [Remote Mode Options](#remote-mode-options) and [Logging Options](#logging-options) can be used.

     -R | --restore-as-replica
 Writes a minimal recovery.conf in the output directory to facilitate setting up a standby server.
 The password is not included.
 If the replication connection requires a password, you must specify the password manually.